sems-server/sems/doc/Readme.sbc.txt

  - handling of "on hold" streams when transcoding is in use can cause RTP media send in hold state (sendonly stream) though they need not to be sent (caused by buffering strategy)
+ - the statistics are just approximation of real situation because multiple codecs can be used in one stream at the same time but only one (the last used one) is reported

 Adding headers
 --------------
 Additional headers can be added to the outgoing initial INVITE by using the